PotatoPopcorn/LibPlankLight/README.md

 The latest version of boost can be downloaded from [the boost website](https://www.boost.org/).

 ## Licence
 This project is released under the GNU LGPL v3.
 The full licence is available in LICENCE.
+The tests are an exception to this and can be used under the licence at the top of the file.

 ## Notes
 [1]: Tested with Mk2, should work with Mk1 but hasn't been tested.
 Trying to initialise port 2 on Mk1 may fail,